Curriculum, Enrollment, and Graduation

 Graduation Registration Requirements

 Enrollment must coincide with the university's offering of a specific credential.
-A student must enroll and complete at least one course for credit during the time a credential is offered in order to receive that credential.
+A student must enroll and complete at least one course for credit during the time a credential is offered to receive that credential.
 Retroactive awarding for a newly approved and offered credential when all credits earned preceded that offering is not permitted.

-Except for certain pre-professional curricula (e.g., pre-medicine) and university sponsored exchange programs (with certifying officer pre-approval), twenty three of the last thirty credits earned to meet the graduation requirement must be MSU Bozeman credits.
-Specific majors may have program-specific requirements for courses that must be taken from MSU Bozeman to meet graduation requirements.
+Except for certain pre-professional curricula (e.g., pre-medicine) and university-sponsored exchange programs (with certifying officer pre-approval), twenty-three of the last thirty credits earned to meet the graduation requirement must be MSU-Bozeman credits.
+Specific majors may have program-specific requirements for courses that must be taken from MSU-Bozeman to meet graduation requirements.
 Such requirements are clearly identified in the curriculum description for that department.

 Graduation Procedures